paolomandica/sapienza-video-contrastive/commands.md

 export PATH="/any/arbitrary/path/to/binaries/or/else/here:$PATH"
 ```

-Check the PATH environment variable has been correctly updated with `echo $PATH$`.
-It should have the new path added followed by a colon, `:`, and then the rest of the path as existed previously since the PATH is a colon-separated string.
+Check the PATH environment variable (a colon-separated string) has been correctly updated with `echo $PATH$`.
+It should have the new path prepended (with a trailing colon).

-### Server Utilisation
+### Server Utilisation & Process Viewing

 Watch (and update) GPU usage statistics on the server.